 While ACV has been used for decades, its hair benefits have definitely come to light more recently, with more people experimenting with natural solutions to their common hair issues.

-understanding how Damaging Shampoo Can Be
+Understanding how Damaging Shampoo Can Be

 There are many shampoos on the market that simply do not work well for most hair types.
 They can cause product build-up, excessive oil, dry and brittle ends, and even dandruff.

-That’s because some of them contain chemicals such as sulfates that will strip the natural oils and often irritate the scalp.
+That’s because some of them contain harmful chemicals such as sulfates that will strip the natural oils and often irritate the scalp.

 Have you ever wondered about the way in which we shampoo and condition our hair?